 CBG is the 'Mother' cannabinoid

-CBG is known as the 'mother' or 'OG' cannabinoid due to the fact that it is the precursor to all others cannabinoids as CBD (cannabidiol), CBN (Cannabinol), CBC (Cannabichromene), THC en THCTHE (Tetrahydrocannabinoleic Acid).
+CBG is known as the 'mother' or 'OG' cannabinoid due to the fact that it is the precursor of all other cannabinoids such as CBD (Cannabidiol), CBN (Cannabinol), CBC (Cannabichromene), THC and THCA (Tetrahydrocannabinoleic Acid).

 Naturally derived CBD, added to the Cosing database earlier this year, and synthetic CBD, are also approved for use in cosmetics in the EU, as is hemp leaves.